serop-ba/CIFAR_MLops/README.md

 ### About Project

-This is a demo project where I wanted to learn FastApi.
-I also wanted to serve the model through an API.
-FastApi is very light and Flask like framework.
+The idea behind this project is to serve a model's predictions throught an api which can then be attached to a frontend webframe for visualizing the results or uploading the input data.
+To do this, i used FastApi, which is very light and Flask like framework and written in python.

 CIFAR10 dataset was used in this project.